 Revenue in the United States is generated primarily from the sale of our implants and, to a much lesser extent, from the sale of our instruments.
 Sales in the United States are primarily to hospital accounts through independent sales agencies.
 The products are generally consigned to our independent sales agencies, and revenue is recognized when the products are used by or shipped to the hospital for surgeries on a case by case basis.
 On rare occasions, hospitals purchase product for their own inventory, and revenue is recognized when the products are shipped and the title and risk of loss passes to the customer.
 Pricing for each customer is dictated by a unique pricing agreement, which does not generally include rebates or discounts.
 Sales to two of our independent sales agencies accounted for 10.1% and 10.1% of our revenue in 2017, respectively.
-Sales to two of our independent sales agencies accounted for 10.7% and 10.1% of our revenue in 2016, respectively.
-Sales to one of our independent sales agencies accounted for 10.4% of our revenue in 2015.
+Sales to two of our independent sales agencies accounted for 10.4% of our revenue in 2015.